-- Habitat types: The FSA consists mainly by the riverbed of Evinos river.
-The habitat type of interest found there is 92D0, which occurs in the form of spots along the streams. - Plant species: No species of interest were found within the FSA.

-• Mammal species: Evinos river is used by Lutra lutra.
-Although Canis lupus and Canis aureus were not observed in the area, the species are expected to have presence in the area and the riparian area could be potentially be a corridor for their movements.
-Several bat species were also observed using the aerial area for feeding.
-No reproduction habitat of the above species was located within the FSA.

-- Reptile/amphibian species: Only one species of interest was found within the FSA, while the habitats are estimated as suitable also for a number of species that were not observed during field work. - Invertebrate species: No field work took place in the area, but suitable habitat for Lycaena dispar is estimated to exist within the FSA at the riverbed (IP 2009-2011). - Fish species: One fish species of interest was recorded at Evinos river.
+- Habitat types: The FSA is covered mainly by agricultural land, while at the Alambei ditch and the habitat type 72A0 is present.
+The important habitats are at distance from the area where construction works will take place and include the habitat types 3150, 6420 and 92A0. - Plant species: No species of interest were found within the FSA. - Mammal species: Lutra lutra was not observed in the FSA but the ditch is potentially suitable habitat for the species, while the same applies to the seasonally flooded fields in close proximity to it.
+The species has also been observed at the Ermitsa stream.
+Although Canis lupus and Canis aureus were not observed in the area, the species are expected to have presence in the area and the riparian vegetation along the ditch could be potentially be a corridor for their movements.
+Many bat species were also observed using the aerial area above the ditch for feeding, while large trees may be used as roosting sites mainly by Myotis species.
+No reproduction or roosting habitat of the above species was located within the FSA. - Reptile/amphibian species: Several species of interest were found within the FSA, while the habitats are estimated as suitable also for a number of species that were not observed during field work. - Fish species: No fish species of interest were recorded.